Medically Reviewed By

 Biphasic Mesothelioma Symptoms

-Biphasic mesothelioma symptoms include shortness of breath, difficulty swallowing, nausea and coughing.
+The most common symptoms of biphasic mesothelioma include shortness of breath, difficulty swallowing, nausea and coughing.
+However, these symptoms will vary from patient to patient.
 Not all patients will experience each symptom.
-The symptoms of biphasic mesothelioma are dependent on whether the disease forms near the lungs (pleural mesothelioma) or the abdominal cavity (peritoneal mesothelioma).
+A major factor influencing which symptoms a patient experiences is dependent on whether the disease forms near the lungs (pleural mesothelioma) or the abdominal cavity (peritoneal mesothelioma).

 Biphasic Mesothelioma Diagnosis